 You will need ALL of the following for your appointment.

-- ALL Trustees and Co-Trustees must come with you to the appointment.
-They are required to submit fingerprints, passport pictures, and sign a completed ATF Form 23 Responsible Person Questionnaire.
+• ALL Trustees and Co-Trustees must come with you to the appointment.
+They are required to submit fingerprints, passport picture, and sign a completed ATF Form 23 Responsible Person Questionnaire.
+This does not apply to Successor Trustees or Beneficiaries.

-- If submitting an eForm 4 you must have an ATF eForms Account, your ATF eForms account username, and 4-digit pin – help.
+3. If submitting an eForm 4 you must have an ATF eForms Account, your username, and a 4-digit pin – help.

 FAQ